dankamongmen/notcurses/README.md

 of X/Open (aka XSI) Curses, nor part of SUS4-2018.

-The detailed differences between notcurses and NCURSES probably can't be fully enumerated, and if they could, no one would want to read it.
+The detailed differences between notcurses and NCURSES probably can't be fully enumerated, and if they could, no one would want to read them.
 With that said, some design decisions might surprise NCURSES programmers:

-* The screen is not cleared on entry.
 * There is no distinct `PANEL` type.
 The z-buffer is a fundamental property, and all drawable surfaces are ordered along the z axis.
 There is no equivalent to `update_panels()`.